foobuzz/todo/README.md

 [The Roadmap](https://github.com/foobuzz/todo/blob/master/ROADMAP.md) lists features I plan to work on when I have the time.
 If you'd like to develop one you can submit a pull request.
 Pull requests for features not in the Roadmap may or may not be merged.

 I like documentation-driven development so in case you want to develop any feature I would like your pull request to be an update of the README in a first place.
 Once I validate it, you'll have green light for development and the request will be merged when the feature is fully implemented.

+## Tests

+To test the application, run the following **from the root directory of the project**:

+	tests/test.py